-Within the frame of the survey of molluscan faunas in large European cities we found in 31 July 2009 on the Cologne suburb three living individuals and two fresh shells of the snail Eobania vermiculata.
+Within the frame of the survey of molluscan faunas in large European cities, we found on 31 July 2009 on the Cologne suburb three living individuals and two fresh shells of the snail Eobania vermiculata.
 All individuals were found beneath one piece (ca. 50 x 30 cm) of concrete (see Fig. 3).
 E. vermiculata coexists in the site along with numerous population of Candidula intersecta (Poiret, 1801) a and xerophilic snail Monacha cartusiana (O. F. Müller, 1774).

-It is likely that individuals found are only part of small population which probably do not survive the winter season.
+It is likely that individuals found are only part of the small population which probably do not survive the winter season.
 However, it is noteworthy that in Germany is a regular introduction of this species (Wiese, pers. comm.), such that it is only a matter of time before Introduced populations will acclimatise and survive the cold season.
 Broadly expected global warming may contribute to enlarge the area of this species.

 Funding comes from grant VEGA No. 2/0102/14

 Bank, R. A. (ed.)
 2004: Mollusca: Gastropoda.
 Fauna Europaea version 1.1, http://www.faunaeur.org

 Fauna Europaea Web Service, 2004: Fauna Europaea version 1.1, Available online at http://www.faunaeur.org